Turn 10 Studios has detailed the Forza Rewards you’ll be

 historic Britain in all four seasons of the year, and read our extensive

 hands-on preview for everything you need to know about the latest

 We also have audio

 samples of the car horns available to unlock in Forza Horizon 4, as well as

-interview with Playground Games’ Creative Director Ralph Fulton, in which we spoke about how Dynamic
+interview with Playground Games’ Creative Director Ralph Fulton, in which

-Seasons evolve and change open-world gameplay, the ways players can live out the ultimate Horizon
+Seasons evolve and change open-world gameplay, the ways players can live

 Project Gotham Racing 2 – a beloved racing game released by Microsoft Studios

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.